t-snyder/tech-blog/_posts/2024-11-15-Learn-03-Basic-Gateway-API.md

 ---
 layout: readme
-title: 03 - Prototypes Using Kubernetes Gateway API, Istio Ambient Mode, and Cert-Manager.
+title: 03 - Learn-03-Basic-Gateway-API
-permalink: /readme/
+permalink: /learn-03/
 pinned: false
 excerpt: Shell instructions for deploying Kubernetes Gateway API, Istio Ambient Mode, and Cert-Manager using HTTPRoute for Http and Https-terminated, and TLSRoute for Passthru.
 last_modified_at: 2024-12-01